Caramel Apple Scones are the most delicious scones recipe. They are apple scones drizzled with caramel icing.

 - Preheat the oven to 350 degrees F. Line a baking sheet with a silpat mat or parchment paper.

-- Bake the scones: Bake for 15 to 18 minutes, or until they are cooked through and no longer doughy in the middle.
+- Bake for 15 to 18 minutes, or until they are cooked through and no longer doughy in the middle.
 Let the scones cool for a few minutes, then gently coax them apart with a knife and move them to a rack over a baking sheet.

 - These scones are best eaten the day they're made, but they're perfectly good eaten the next day too (keep them in a covered container).